-Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above or COMPASS reading score of 85 or above (b) Completion of College Literacy ENG 0004 with a grade of "C" or higher.
+Prerequisite: Students must meet the criteria under either (a) or (b) as follows: (a) ACT reading score of 19 or above, Accuplacer reading score of 78 or above, or COMPASS reading score of 83 or above (b) Completion of READ 0033 with a grade of "C" or higher.
 Emphasis is placed on value, prices, distribution, international economics and current problems.
-(Fall Semester)
+(Fall)